cal-smith/Sapphire/README.md

 `obj.key(val)`

-returns the key for a given value
+returns the key for a given value, or false.

 ####.val()

 `obj.val(val)`

-returns true if there exists a given value
+returns true if there exists a given value, or false.

 ####.values

 `obj.values`

-returns an array containing the objects values
+returns an array containing the objects values.

 ###Array